tiolula/tdd_libft/README.md

 ------------------------

+## 🥋 42 as a dojo

+> A [dōjō](https://en.wikipedia.org/wiki/Dojo) (道場, Japanese pronunciation: [doꜜː(d)ʑoː][note 1]) is a hall or place for immersive learning or meditation.
+This is traditionally in the field of martial arts, but has been seen increasingly in other fields, such as meditation and software development.
+The term literally means "place of the Way" in Japanese.

+Once I already know something about programming, I decided to use my libft as a training space for techniques I like, for example:

+👇🏽

-## 🔴🟢🟢 TDD
+### 🔴🟢🟢 TDD

-Once I already know something about programming, I also decided to tie my legs and develop my Libft fully using [TDD - Test Driven Development](http://www.extremeprogramming.org/rules/testfirst.html).
+One of the practices I decided to try on my libft fully is [TDD - Test Driven Development](http://www.extremeprogramming.org/rules/testfirst.html). 🤦🏽‍♂️

 In this repo you can see the consequences of that.

 If you don't know anything about [TDD](http://www.extremeprogramming.org/rules/testfirst.html), I recommend you read about [Extreme Programming](http://www.extremeprogramming.org/index.html).

+👍🏽

+### ✅ Continuous Integration

+Also following [Extreme Programming](http://www.extremeprogramming.org/index.html) practices, I [configured github actions](http://www.extremeprogramming.org/rules/dedicated.html) to build the project, run my [tests](http://www.extremeprogramming.org/rules/unittests.html), run valgrind to check memory leaks and finally run norminette, wich validates the oficial 42 [standards](http://www.extremeprogramming.org/rules/standards.html).
+Maybe we can call it [Continuous Integration](http://www.extremeprogramming.org/rules/integrateoften.html).
+Can we?

+🤔

+### 👬🏽 Pair Programming

+I never liked to code alone.
+I know I can do it, but why using just one mind if I can use several?
+My libft was almost 100% [pair programmed](http://www.extremeprogramming.org/rules/pair.html), with several people.

+Most part of the paired code was made in [this repo](https://github.com/tiolula/dojozin_libft).
+We can say that all the code on it is [collective](http://www.extremeprogramming.org/rules/collective.html).

+🙌🏽